hendriks73/accurate-tempo/README.md

 **Note:** The file [ballroom.tsv](./annotations/ballroom.tsv) contains tempo annotations derived from the beat annotations [published by Florian Krebs](https://github.com/CPJKU/BallroomAnnotations).
-Using the the measure values to find corresponding beats, we computed the median *inter measure interval* (IMI) and converted it to BPM.
+Using the the measure values to find corresponding beats, we computed the median *Inter Measure Interval* (IMI) and converted it to BPM.
 In other words: These are not the original annotations.

 The files [train.tsv](./annotations/train.tsv) and [valid.tsv](./annotations/valid.tsv) contain a 90/10
 split of annotations for MTG Tempo, Eball and LMD Tempo.
+The same is true for their `*_refined.tsv` variants, which have been processed with [RLAC](#restricted-lag-autocorrelation).

 ## Installation